area44/node-image-meta-fetcher/README.md

 pnpm install
 ```

-Now, remove example images then copy your images into `images` folder and run:
+After that, remove example images then copy your images into `images` folder and run:

 ```sh
 node examples/ImageMetaFetcher.js